- Download our Moving to South Africa Guide (PDF)

 The working world of one urban centre contrasts not only with rural counterparts but also with other cities.
 South Africans love stereotyping Johannesburg as being hard-working and full of opportunity, while Cape Town is said to be more relaxed but also more insular.

-Punctuality is also important; however, depending on the client's culture, it may be necessary to wait patiently.
+Punctuality is also essential; however, depending on the client’s culture, patience may be necessary.
 Government figures, for instance, are often late.

 Work environment

-The South African work environment tends to be more relaxed and personable than expats may be used to, with the possible exception of some larger corporations and more established financial institutions.
+The South African work environment tends to be more relaxed and personable than you may be used to, except for some larger corporations and more established financial institutions.
 That said, a clear management hierarchy still exists, and showing respect for senior executives and colleagues is essential.
-In exchange, decisions are often made in a somewhat egalitarian manner.
+In exchange, decisions are frequently made in a somewhat egalitarian manner.

 Dos and don’ts of business in South Africa